-Seasons can come and go in the temperate regions of the world with many false starts, but in the Appalachian Mountains, folks know spring had arrived when the tiny white flowers of the Sarvis Tree blossom.
+Seasons can come and go in the temperate regions of the world with many false starts, but in the Appalachian Mountains, folks know spring has arrived when the tiny white flowers of the Sarvis Tree blossom.

-In olden days in the mountains, paths and wagon roads might well remain unusable until the tree bloomed: Snow left developed trails too muddy for travel until April, and, often, waterways served as roads and were reliably flooded well into spring.
+In olden days in the mountains, paths and wagon roads might remain unusable until the tree bloomed: Snow left developed trails too muddy for travel until April, and, often, waterways served as roads and were reliably flooded well into spring.

 In West Virginia, these trees, formally known as Amelanchier, begin to blossom in early April in the warmer lowlands and in late April in the uplands.
 Their bloom often coincides with that of the bright pink redbud.
-Both trees add bright colors in the woodland understory as winter loses its grip.
+Both trees add bright colors to the woodland understory as winter loses its grip.

 While mountain folk in Appalachia lay claim to the tree, and its appearance is without a doubt a hallmark of mountain lore, it is, in fact, native to a large swath of the northern hemisphere and serves the same predictive function in many cultures.

 Depending on where you live in the English-speaking world, Amelanchier might be known as shadbush, shadblow, and shadwood or serviceberry or sarvisberry.
 Or it might be called sarvis, juneberry, sugarplum, wild plum, or chuckley pear.